CDCgov/childhood-immunization-demand-calculator/README.md

 The code consists of these classes:

-- `Population` is a data class contains a population's size (i.e., number of people) and attributes (e.g., birth date, "willing"-ness).
+- `Population` is a data class contains a population's size (i.e., number of people) and attributes (e.g., birth date, will uptake).
 - `IndependentSubpopulations` is a data manager that subdivides a list of `Population`s into smaller populations based on lists of attributes.
 - `DrugDosage`, `DrugQuantity`, and `DrugDemand` are data classes that account for dosages (e.g., 50mg vs. 100mg), numbers of doses, and times of demand.